intrepidkitsune7/japanese-studies-dashboard/README.md

 Three cards at the bottom show your WaniKani data after syncing.

-**WaniKani card** — shows your current level, reviews available right now, and lessons available right now.
-The last synced time is shown at the bottom.
+**WaniKani** — current level, reviews available right now, and lessons available right now.
+Last synced time shown at the bottom.

-**SRS Breakdown** — shows how many items are at each SRS stage: Apprentice, Guru, Master, Enlightened, and Burned.
+**SRS Breakdown** — items at each stage: Apprentice, Guru, Master, Enlightened, and Burned.

-**WK Kanji Progress** — a circular progress ring showing what percentage of WaniKani's 2,027 kanji you have at Guru level or above.
-This means you have seen them enough times to have a solid grasp.
+**WK Kanji Progress** — a circular ring showing what percentage of WaniKani's 2,027 kanji you have at Guru level or above.
 Shows known, remaining, and total counts with a progress bar.

 ---

 ## Your Data

-**Where it is stored:** All your data — streaks, notes, books, WaniKani stats — is saved in your browser's local storage.
-It stays on your device and is never uploaded anywhere.
+**Where it is stored** — everything saves in your browser's local storage.
+It stays on your device and is never sent anywhere.

-**Each person's data is independent:** If you share this dashboard with someone else, they get a completely blank copy.
+**Each person's data is independent** — anyone you share this with gets a blank dashboard.
 Your data and theirs never mix.

-**Backing up your data:** Your data is tied to the browser and device you use.
-If you clear your browser data or switch devices, your data will be lost.
-To avoid this, periodically export your browser's local storage — or simply use the dashboard consistently on the same device.
+**Backup** — your data is tied to the browser and device you use.
+Clearing browser data or switching devices will lose your data.
+Use the dashboard consistently on the same device to avoid this.

-**Resetting everything:** Click the **✏️** button in the bottom right to open the manual override panel.
-Scroll to the bottom and click **⚠️ Reset All Data** to wipe everything and start fresh.
+**Resetting** — click the **✏️** button (bottom right) to open the manual override panel, scroll to the bottom, and click **⚠️ Reset All Data**.
 This cannot be undone.

-**Manual override:** The ✏️ panel also lets you set your WaniKani stats manually if you prefer not to use the API sync.
+**Manual override** — the ✏️ panel also lets you set WaniKani stats manually if you prefer not to use the API sync.

 ---

-## Cover Images

-Because this dashboard runs as a local file, it cannot load images from most external websites due to browser security restrictions.

-The most reliable way to add a cover is:

-1. Go to the book's Amazon or publisher page
-2. Right-click the cover image → **Save Image**
-3. In the Add or Edit book modal, click **📁 Upload image from computer**
-4. Select the saved image

-The image is converted and stored locally, so it always displays correctly regardless of your internet connection.

-The **Look up** button will attempt to load a cover automatically from OpenBD (best for Japanese books), Google Books, or Open Library.
-If the cover appears in the preview, it will be saved.
-If it does not appear, use the upload method instead.
+## Sharing with Others

+Because all data is stored locally per device, you can share `index.html` freely.
+Anyone who opens it gets a blank dashboard with no connection to your data.

+The easiest ways to share:

+- **Send the file directly** via email or message
+- **GitHub Pages** — fork this repo, enable Pages, and share the URL
+- **Netlify Drop** — drag the file to [app.netlify.com/drop](https://app.netlify.com/drop) and share the instant URL

 ---